 esbuild API and CLI for Rapid Builds

 Modern frontend toolchains increasingly rely on deterministic, Go-native execution to bypass the latency ceilings of JavaScript-based bundlers.
 This guide isolates esbuild’s raw API surface and CLI mechanics, providing framework-agnostic patterns for build tooling developers, framework maintainers, and performance-focused frontend engineers.
-All workflows target esbuild v0.20.x and assume a Node.js v18+ runtime.
+For where this fits in the broader native-toolchain picture, see esbuild & Turbopack Workflows before wiring esbuild into a pipeline.
+All workflows target esbuild v0.25.x and assume a Node.js v20+ runtime.

 Execution Models and Process Lifecycle